Cranberry Sage Glazed Grilled Chicken Thighs post is sponsored by Tyson. I was compensated for my time. Opinions are my own.

 We eat a lot of chicken.
 So it goes without saying that I have a REALLY large repertoire of chicken recipes.
-We have our favorites of course, everyone does but if I served the same ones week in and week out I’d probably end up with a mutiny on my hands (ain’t nobody got time for that).
+We have our favorites of course, everyone does but if I served the same ones week in and week that would be boring right.
 This was one of my “clean out the refrigerator” ideas for chicken.
 Sometimes they work out.
 Sometimes they don’t.

 I’m a dark meat girl.
 Always have been and I’m pretty sure I will always be.
 For this recipe we used Tyson® Fresh Chicken Thighs (bone in baby).
 Did you know that Tyson Fresh Chicken is all natural* with no added hormones or steroids**?
 Yep.
 It arrives at your store fresh, delivered within days from leaving the farm.
 How’s that for fresh?

 Tyson has a heritage of producing chicken raised by family farmers for over 75 years.
 Each piece of chicken is hand trimmed for convenience to save time and effort.
 That is extra bonus points in my book.
 Want to learn more?
 You can find helpful tools and resources to make meal planning easy for you and your family on their website.

 * Minimally processed.
 No artificial ingredients.

 **Federal regulations prohibit the use of added hormones or steroids in chicken.

 MORE DELICIOUS CHICKEN RECIPES TO TRY